- How much is a Serve trip?

 What forms of payment does Youth Unlimited accept?

 Youth Unlimited accepts check, money order, Visa, Mastercard or Discover payments in US dollars only.
-Payments can be made out to Youth Unlimited and mailed to: Youth Unlimited, Attn: Serve, PO Box 7259, Grand Rapids, MI 49510.
+Payments can be made out to Youth Unlimited and mailed to: Youth Unlimited, Attn: Serve, 1333 Alger St. SE, Grand Rapids, MI 49507.

 Explanation of USD funds only: Effective September 19, 2009, the Youth Unlimited Board of Directors determined that in order to properly plan and budget for income and expenditures of the ministry, all registration fees must be paid in US funds.
 By offering pricing in US dollars only, Canadian participants will always receive the most current exchange rate available at the time their payment is processed.
 We apologize for any inconvenience or confusion this decision may cause and thank you for your understanding.
 If you have any questions, please contact us.